 ---|---|---|

-Video Card (GPU): Produces the image you see on your screen | Renders views of the model on screen including reflections, shadows, lighting, and more. | Minimum1 Windows 10 / 11: 4GB Memory with DirectX12 Shader Model 6 support & (1) Dedicated Video card such as Nvidia GeForce RTX or AMD Radeon Gaming cards or (2) Intel integrated graphics 9th generation “Skylake” or newer. macOS Ventura / Sonoma / Sequoia: M1 or newer or select Intel/AMD Recommended1 Windows 10 / 11: Nvidia GeForce RTX 40 Series or AMD Radeon™ RX 7000 Series macOS Ventura / Sonoma / Sequoia: M3 or newer Supported Mac Models |
+Video Card (GPU): Produces the image you see on your screen | Renders views of the model on screen including reflections, shadows, lighting, and more. | Recommended1 Windows 10 / 11: Nvidia GeForce RTX 40 Series or AMD Radeon™ RX 7000 Series macOS Ventura / Sonoma / Sequoia: M3 or newer Supported Mac Models |

-Processor (CPU): Brains of the computer, process inputs | Most drawing, editing, and building operations | Minimum Multi-Core Recommended 6+ Core Intel i9+ or AMD Ryzen Class Processor Apple M1, M2, & M3 processors are supported.
-Windows computers with ARM processors are not supported. |
+Processor (CPU): Brains of the computer, process inputs | Most drawing, editing, and building operations | Recommended 6+ Core Intel i9+ or AMD Ryzen Class Processor Apple M series processors are supported.
+Windows computers with ARM processors (Snapdragon) are not supported. |

-Random Access Memory (RAM): Short term storage | Stores data temporarily for quick access by the application | Minimum 16GB RAM Recommended 32GB RAM |
+Random Access Memory (RAM): Short term storage | Stores data temporarily for quick access by the application | Recommended 32GB RAM |

-- Video Card (GPU): Also referred to as the Graphics Card or Graphics Processing Unit (GPU), this is the part of your computer that produces the image you see on your screen.
-Since Chief Architect is a graphics intensive program, the graphics card is an extremely important part of the computer for day-to-day design work.
-There are a few types of Video Cards: integrated, workstation, and gaming.
-While some integrated (Intel) and workstation cards will work with the software, it may run slower since integrated (Intel) cards share computer resources from the CPU and RAM and workstation cards don’t perform well when doing 3D rendering in Chief.
-Gaming video cards do not share computer resources and are designed specifically for 3D rendering tasks used in Chief Architect.
-For best performance on a Mac we recommend an M3 or newer chip, and on a Windows PC NVIDIA’s GeForce RTX 4000 series or AMD Radeon™ RX 7000 Series.
+- Video Card (GPU): Also known as the Graphics Card or GPU, this component generates the images on your screen.
+Since Chief Architect is graphics-intensive, a good graphics card is crucial for smooth performance.
+There are a few types of video cards: integrated, workstation, and gaming.
+Integrated (Intel) and workstation cards may work but can be slower, as integrated cards share CPU and RAM resources and workstation cards struggle with 3D rendering.
+Gaming video cards, designed for 3D rendering tasks used in Chief Architect, offer the best performance.
+For Macs, we recommend an M3 or newer chip, and for Windows, NVIDIA’s GeForce RTX 4000 series or AMD Radeon RX 7000 series.
 Here is information on why we specifically recommend these video cards.
-Additionally, computers with gaming video cards typically meet all of our required system specifications.
+Additionally, computers with gaming video cards typically meet or exceed all of our other required system specifications.

 - Processor (CPU): The Central Processing Unit (CPU), often referred to as the Processor, is the brain of your computer.
 The processor takes inputs from your computer’s RAM and processes them for output.
 As you are typing on the keyboard or working in a software program like Chief, the processor is performing billions of operations each second to understand and react to the inputs.
 The performance of a processor is a function of the number of cores and the speed it is capable of running which is measured in gigahertz (GHz).
 More cores and higher speed is better, particularly if you expect to run multiple applications simultaneously or work on large projects.
 On a Mac we recommend an M3 or newer chip, and on a Windows PC an Intel i9 or AMD Ryzen class processor or equivalent with 6+ cores.